 Checkpoint #11: Geographic Traffic

-If you’re a small business targeting a city or region you may want to check and make sure you have not lost traffic from that local geographic region.
+If you’re a small business running a marketing campaign to target a city or region you may want to check and make sure you have not lost traffic from that local geographic region.

 This data can be pulled from Google analytics and found by going to Audience > Geo > Location.
 You can then compare traffic by date to determine if you lost traffic from a specific State or City.

 Traffic loss is a frustrating, stressful, and challenging thing to diagnose and can cause a loss in sales, leads, or in the worst case cause your company to go out of business.

 Depending on the issue and reason for a loss in traffic you should reach out to a trusted SEO to help you confirm the data and build a plan.